Krita 4.0 has had a massive rewrite of the vector tools. So here’s a page explaining the vector tools:

-There is one last way to make vectors: The Vector Library docker.
+There is one last way to make vectors: the Vector Image tool.
 It allows you to add shapes that have been defined in an SVG file as symbols.
 Unlike the other tools, these have their own fill and stroke.

 The arrange docker also allows you to group and ungroup shapes.
 It also allows you to precisely align shapes, for example, have them aligned to the center, or have an even spacing between all the shapes.